 We have clubs scattered around the UK.
 You’ll find the 261 Fearless ethos, spirit and teaching techniques in each one.
 Read about each club to find out what it’s like to be a member and discover how we’re supporting women to create a positive sense of self confidence and fearlessness.

 261 Club Greenwich meets on Saturday mornings at 10am by the café in Eltham Park South.
-Coaches Juliet, Lorrae, Carol and Sam would love to welcome you to join them whether you’re in London for a quick trip or are a local resident.
+Coaches Juliet, Lorrae and Carol would love to welcome you to join them whether you’re in London for a quick trip or are a local resident.
 Go and enjoy the beautiful park and find peace in the woods.

 You can email them on firstname.lastname@example.org and find them on social media:

 "We know how hard it is to fit exercise into our lives when we're so busy with work and family but we also know how much it helps us to stay positive!
 Come and join us for an hour on Saturday mornings.
 After time spent running in our local woods you'll leave feeling refreshed by nature and by the company of like-minded women."